 This year, I looked forward to July 2nd, the Saturday before the 4th of July, America’s Independence Day.
-As a child growing up not far from West Point, I played hide and seek with the Army helicopters as they flew overhead close enough for us to see the boots on the men’s feet as they occasionally dangled from the open side panel.
-Our windows rattled each time the cannons saluted, and we cheered along with the distant crowds when Army scored.
+As a child growing up not far from West Point, I played hide and seek with Army helicopters as they flew overhead close enough for us to see men’s boots when they dangled their feet from the open side panel.
+Our windows rattled each time the cannons saluted, and we cheered along with the distant crowds when Army scored a touchdown.

 West Point is the center of one of my clearest, early childhood memories, one that probably sparked my interest in politics and how important America’s strength and standing are in the world, how vital it is to stand strong for what is right and good and just even when others think you’re crazy.
 I was about 11 and can vividly remember Ronald Reagan’s bringing our hostages home from Iran to West Point, our beautiful Hudson Valley decorated with yellow ribbons, the celebrations those heroes were greeted with.
 I remember…